IBM/blockchain-network-on-kubernetes/README.md

 * Create a Kubernetes cluster with [IBM Cloud Container Service](https://console.bluemix.net/containers-kubernetes/catalog/cluster) using GUI.
 This pattern uses the _lite cluster_.

-  Note: It can take up to 15 minutes for the worker node machine to be ordered and for the cluster to be set up and provisioned.
+  Note: It can take up to 15 minutes for the cluster to be set up and provisioned.

 ### 2. Setting up CLIs